mmmwembe/automl-tensorflowjs/README.md

 are in the same directory as the index.html.
 I also have an index2.html.
 In index.html I use the same imports for tfjs and tfjs-automl as the example here.
 In the index2.html I use CDN sources for tfjs and tfjs-automl.

+The create web app example is here: https://github.com/tensorflow/tfjs/blob/master/tfjs-automl/code_snippets/object_detection.html

-My repo is here: https://github.com/mmmwembe/automl-tensorflowjs.git including the tensorflowjs model and the test-images.
+My repo that follows that example using my custom object detection model is: https://github.com/mmmwembe/automl-tensorflowjs.git including the tensorflowjs model and the test-images.

+What am I missing here?...I've run this with Chrome browser using Live Server in vscode editor as well as with nodejs using http-server -p 8000